Dr Sahla Aroussi

 - Position: Associate Professor Global Security Challenges

-- Areas of expertise: Gender in international security; the 'Women, Peace and Security' framework; peace settlements; sexual violence in conflict; transitional justice; violent extremism; inequality and exclusion.
+- Areas of expertise: Gender and international security; sexual violence in armed conflicts; the 'Women, Peace and Security' framework; peace settlements; transitional justice; and violent extremism.

 - Email: S.Aroussi@leeds.ac.uk